chinamike65/hugo-tuolesi/content/book4/book4en.md

 For example, if you dedicate merit to your family, if there are five or six people in your family, you will get as much merit.

-However, if you dedicate your devotion to sentient beings in the six realms, there are innumerable sentient beings in the six realms, and the resulting merits are immeasurable, and after devoting the devotion to sentient beings, the merits and virtues obtained by your family members will not decrease.
+However, if you dedicate your merit to sentient beings in the six realms, there are innumerable sentient beings in the six realms, and the resulting merits are immeasurable, and after devoting the devotion to sentient beings, the merits and virtues obtained by your family members will not decrease.

+##### 6. Purity of giving

 To purify the righteousness of giving is to break the obstacles of affliction and knowledge, that is, to purify the righteousness.

 The above are the six principles of generosity.

 The Six Righteousness and Six Degrees of Giving means that when one performs almsgiving, one must possess the Six Righteousness and at the same time possess the Six Degrees of Righteousness.

-Six degrees is what we usually call six degrees, that is, six paramitas, many.
+Six degrees is what we usually call six degrees, that is, six paramitas.

 When performing almsgiving, the precepts must be pure, and words and deeds must not be disordered;